January 13, 2021

 For a fairytale-like trip, consider the Loire Valley for your next cooking vacation.
 Situated only about an hour from Paris by high-speed train, it’s also quite accessible.
 The region is rich in many ways, from its history, as it was the seat of the French Renaissance, to the gastronomic delicacies.
-Here are just four, of many, reasons to visit this stunning part of France.
+Here are just four reasons we recommend you visit this stunning part of France.

 The valley is a land of chateaux, so much so that today they exist as private residences, B&Bs, and landmark museums.
 In fact, it’s the chateaux that, in large part, give the region it’s magical quality.
 With more than 1,000 chateaux in the region, many located outside of the larger towns in the breathtaking countryside, there’s plenty to see and do.
 Experience the famed Chenonceau – also known as the “Chateau des Dames” as it was once home to Diane de Poitiers and Catherine de Medici – to the lesser-known but still quite magical Chinon, which was home to Henry II and the birthplace of Richard the Lionheart.